 Citrulline Malate

 Citrulline malate is a compound formed by combining the amino acid citrulline with malic acid.
 Citrulline is a precursor to arginine, which is converted into nitric oxide in the body.
 Nitric oxide helps to dilate blood vessels, increasing blood flow and oxygen delivery to the muscles.
 Malic acid plays a role in the Krebs cycle, helping to improve energy production.
-Citrulline malate supplementation has been shown to reduce muscle fatigue, improve endurance, and decrease muscle soreness after exercise.
+Still, citrulline malate supplementation has been shown to reduce muscle fatigue, improve endurance, and decrease muscle soreness after exercise.
 A study published in the British Journal of Sports Medicine found that citrulline malate supplementation reduced muscle soreness and improved performance during repeated bouts of exercise.

 Creatine